victory

 Applications

-• Complete Common App or UC application (opens August 1)
+• Complete Common App or UC application (opens Aug.
+1)

-• Polish essays and supplements
+• Polish and finalize all essays and short answers

 Decisions & Next Steps

-• Submit final transcripts by July 1; AP/IB scores by July 15
+• Submit final transcripts by July 1

-• Attend admitted student events and orientations
+• Attend admitted student events and orientation sessions

 Ready for Your College Journey?